mun-medtech/Arduino-Pulse/README.md

 *Expected Output:* `pip xx.x from ... (python 3.x)`

+### Note: The EKG sensor should be wire to pins 3.3v, GND, and A0 on an Arduino UNO!

 ### Troubleshooting Environment Variables

 If you receive an error stating *'python' is not recognized as an internal or external command*, the PATH checkbox was likely missed during installation.